Overview

 API first and developer friendly

-We built Cordial with the developer in mind.
+We built Cordial with developers in mind.
 A robust RESTful API is available, giving you access to virtually all of the platform's functionality using industry standard GET, POST, PUT, and DELETE calls.
-Cordial also provides a suite of JavaScript listeners that can be embedded on your website for a seamless flow of real-time data to your account.
+Cordial also provides a suite of JavaScript Listeners that can be embedded on your website for a seamless flow of real-time data to your account.

-Cordial uses a document-based and search-based database to store all data in the following set of collections.
+Cordial uses a document-based and search-based database to store all data in the following collections.

 Collection | Description |